KYTX INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Kyverna Therapeutics, Inc. Investors With Substantial Losses Have Opportunity To...

-NEW YORK, Dec.
-13, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Kyverna Therapeutics, Inc. ("Kyverna" or "the Company") (NASDAQ: KYTX ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+18, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Kyverna Therapeutics, Inc. (“Kyverna” or“the Company”) (NASDAQ: KYTX) and certain of its officers.

 Class Definition